openhive-network/devportal/_tutorials-python/using_keys_securely.md

 ## Intro

-Steem python library has 2 ways to handle your keys.
+Hive python library has 2 ways to handle your keys.
 One is from source code, another one is through command line interface called `steempy`. `steempy` cli is installed by default when you install steem-python library on your machine.

 ## Steps